Health and Wellness

 - Make a holistic plan for managing and reducing the impact of this experience here at UW.

-SARIS is committed to promoting respect, the understanding and appreciation of differences and the constructive expression of ideas.
-SARIS provides services to all students with respect to their identity, race, color, creed, religion, national origin, gender, sexual orientation, age, disability or socioeconomic status.
+Health & Wellness is committed to promoting respect, the understanding and appreciation of differences and the constructive expression of ideas.
+Health & Wellness provides services to all students with respect to their identity, race, color, creed, religion, national origin, gender identity, sexual orientation, age, disability or socioeconomic status.